-- (n) Financial assets and financial liabilities - i) Financial assets
+(n) Financial assets and financial liabilities

-Our financial assets are comprised primarily of cash and cash equivalents and trade and other receivables.
-Our short term investments in money market instruments and banker's acceptances are recorded at fair value, with changes recognized through our unaudited interim condensed consolidated statement of operations.
+Financial assets are comprised primarily of cash and cash equivalents and trade and other receivables.
+Short term investments in money market instruments and banker's acceptances are recorded at fair value, with changes recognized through the consolidated statement of operations.